Principal Investigator and director

 B.S.
 California Polytechnic State University, San Luis Obispo

 Read more about Dr. Bettergarcia's research and publications on the Cal Poly faculty page here.

 Bio: Karen is a Cal Poly Alumni who graduated in June of 2017 with a Bachelor of Science degree in Psychology and a minor in Women and Gender studies.
-As lab manager, Karen oversees all lab assistants and helps to ensure QCARES's operations run smoothly.
 After pursuing further research, she plans to apply to doctoral programs in Social Neuroscience.

 Pronouns: She, Her, Hers